sosise/sosise-docs/documentation/queues.md

      * Listen to the queue
      */
     private async listen(): Promise<void> {
-        // Instantiate queue scheduler for delayed jobs const scheduler = new QueueScheduler(this.queueName, {
-            connection: this.redisConnection
-        });

         // Create worker
         const worker = new Worker(
             this.queueName,